-Social scientists increasingly expect to have access to detailed source microdata for research purposes.
-As the level of detail increases, data owners worry about 'spontaneous recognition', the likelihood that a microdata user believes that he or she has accidentally identified one of the data subjects in the dataset, and may share that information.
+Social scientists increasingly expect to have access to detailed data for research purposes.
+As the level of detail increases, data providers worry about "spontaneous recognition", the likelihood that a microdata user believes that he or she has accidentally identified one of the data subjects in the dataset, and may share that information.
 This concern, particularly in respect of microdata on businesses, leads to excessive restrictions on data use.

 We argue that spontaneous recognition presents no meaningful risk to confidentiality.
-The standard 'intruder' model covers re-identification risk to an acceptable standard under most current legislation.
-If a spontaneous re-identification did occur, the user is very unlikely to be in breach of any law or condition of access.
+The standard models of deliberate attack on the data cover re-identification risk to an acceptable standard under most current legislation.
+If spontaneous recognition did occur, the user is very unlikely to be in breach of any law or condition of access.
 Any breach would only occur as a result of further actions by the user to confirm or assert identity, and these should be seen as a managerial problem.

-Nevertheless, a consideration of spontaneous recognition does highlight some of the implicit assumptions make in data access decisions.
-It also shows the importance of the data owner's attitude: for a default-open data owner, spontaneous recognition is a useful check on whether all relevant risks have been addressed, but for a default-closed data owner spontaneous recognition provides a way to place insurmountable barriers in front of those wanting to increase data access.
+Nevertheless, a consideration of spontaneous recognition does highlight some of the implicit assumptions made in data access decisions.
+It also shows the importance of the data provider's culture and attitude.
+For data providers focused on users, spontaneous recognition is a useful check on whether all relevant risks have been addressed; for those focused on the risks.
+For data providers primarily concerned with the risks of release, it provides a way to place insurmountable barriers in front of those wanting to increase data access.

-We use a case study on a business dataset to show how rejecting the concept of spontaneous recognition led to a substantial change in research outcomes.
+We present a case study on a business dataset to show how rejecting the concept of spontaneous recognition led to a substantial change in research outcomes.